baketti/Books-manager-challenge/README.md

 `/books`: Supports the following functionalities:

 - POST `/books`: Allows you to add a new book to the database.
+- GET `/books`:
+  This is designed to handle query string parameters, allowing you to limit and filter results based on the author's name.
-- GET `/books`: If no query parameters are provided, it returns all books in the database.
+  If no query parameters are provided, it returns all books in the database.
 You can also specify a limit query parameter to return only a specified number of books from the entire collection.
 Additionally, you can search for books by the author's name using the authorName query parameter.
   Example:

   - To retrieve all books: GET `/books`.